facebook/facebook-python-business-sdk/README.md

 FacebookAdsApi.init(my_app_id, my_app_secret, my_access_token, proxies)
 ```

-**NOTE**: We shall use the objects module throughout the rest of the tutorial.
+**NOTE**: We shall use the adobjects module throughout the rest of the tutorial.
 You can
 also use the individual class files under adobjects directly.

 ## SDK Structure